 top of page

-• Writer's pictureJason - Dustpan & Brush
+Writer's pictureJason - Dustpan & Brush

-Michelin Chef Kitchen Tips for Lockdown!
+Michelin Chef Tips for the Kitchen

-A treat for the (hopeful) last month of lockdown in Melbourne - today, we’re lucky enough to have a guest post by Michelin and Hatted trained chef, Joe Patalong!
+A treat for the (hopeful) last month of lockdown in Melbourne - today, we’re lucky enough to have a guest post by Michelin and Hatted trained chef, Jozef Patalong!
 During Melbourne lockdowns, Joe has been using his skills from the expert kitchen to help the community, especially while we’re all confined to cooking from home.
 So, he’s offering a professional knife sharpening service, some professional kitchen tips and tricks and a family bolognese recipe to boot.
 Yes please!
 Read on for details, tips, tricks a game-changing bolognese recipe and for how to contact Joe for his knife sharpening service.

-Here's Joe doing what he does best!
+Here's Joe doing what he does best

 bedroom dusting, dust mite cleaning, dust allergies